HarryUK/textLoad/README.md

 # textLoad
-Simple JavaScript text file importer
+Simple jQuery text file importer

 ## How to install
 Simply add it to your site using the script tag, in example: